 Importance of Eye Nutrition

-Research suggests that antioxidants and other important nutrients may reduce your risk of cataracts and macular degeneration.
-Vitamin A can protect against blindness and vitamin C may play a role in preventing or alleviating glaucoma.
-Omega-3 essential fatty acids appear to help the eye in a variety of ways, from alleviating symptoms of dry eye syndrome to guarding against macular damage.
+Are you at risk of cataracts and macular degeneration?
+Research suggests that antioxidants and some important nutrients may reduce these conditions.
+Blindness can be protected by vitamin A and vitamin C can play a role in preventing or alleviating glaucoma.
+If your experiencing dryness, omega-3 essential fatty acids appear to help the eye in a variety of ways by alleviating symptoms of dry eye syndrome to protecting the macula.

 Vitamins And Micronutrients

-The following vitamins, minerals and other nutrients have been essential for good vision and may protect your eyes from vision loss conditions and diseases.
+This list of vitamins, minerals and other nutrients have been essential for good vision.
+Studies have shown these vitamins and nutrients may help your eyes be healthier and less prone to eye health conditions.

-Incorporating the following foods in your diet will help you get the average daily dietary intake level of a nutrient sufficient to meet the requirements of nearly all healthy individuals in a specific life stage and gender group.
-Some eye care practitioners recommend higher daily intakes of certain nutrients for people at risk for eye problems.
+We recommend adding the following foods in your diet so you get the average daily dietary intake level to meet the requirements of nearly all healthy individuals in a specific life stage and gender group.
+Some eye care professionals recommend higher daily intakes of certain nutrients for people at risk for certain eye health conditions.
+Ask your eye care professional to learn more and expert advice.

 (In the following list, mg = milligram; mcg = microgram (1/1000 of a mg) and IU = International Unit.)